Air Force Base Ysterplaat: History

 The site of AFB Ysterplaat was originally used as a civilian airfield, known as Maitland Aerodrome, from as early as 1929.
 African Air Transport (AAT) opened at Maitland in 1938, and was involved in training pilots for the Union Air Training Group's pupil pilot training scheme.

 With the coming of World War II the land the aerodrome sat on was donated to aid the war effort by Sir David Graaff, 1st Baronet on condition his estate would be consulted should it ever be used for non-military purposes.
-After which AAT moved to Tempe and Maitland was taken over by the SAAF.
-On 24 October 1941 Air Force Station Brooklyn, as it was then known, opened as an SAAF unit.
-3 and 9 Air Depots were transferred to Brooklyn for the repair and assembly of aircraft.
-In the first year of its existence, 790 aircraft were assembled at Brooklyn, consisting of 254 Airspeed Oxfords, 154 Miles Masters, 148 Avro Ansons, 79 Harvards, 78 Fairey Battles, 63 Martin Baltimores, nine Bristol Beauforts and five de Havilland Dominies.
-Curtiss Kittyhawks and Hawker Hurricanes were also assembled at a later stage, but by the end of the war, the depots were now disposing of aircraft for scrap or exporting them.
+On 24 October 1941 Air Force Station Brooklyn, as it was then known, opened as a SAAF unit.

 In 1946, the first jet aircraft to reach South Africa, a Gloster Meteor III, was assembled and flown at Brooklyn.
 On 1 April 1949, AFS Brooklyn was renamed AFS Ysterplaat.
 It lies now literally in the heart of Cape Town, South Africa's legislative capital.
 More jets were assembled at Ysterplaat from 1950 in the form of the de Havilland Vampire FB Mk.5s, which were the SAAF's first operational jet fighters.
 Unit status was upgraded to an Air Force Base (AFB) on 1 February 1968.